 KULR Sets October 2022 Conference Schedule

-SAN DIEGO, Sept.
-30, 2022 (GLOBE NEWSWIRE) -- KULR Technology Group, Inc. KULR (the "Company" or "KULR"), a leading developer of next-generation lithium-ion ("Li-ion") battery safety and thermal management technologies, is scheduled to participate at the following conferences in October 2022:
+/EIN News/ -- SAN DIEGO, Sept.
+30, 2022 (GLOBE NEWSWIRE) -- KULR Technology Group, Inc. (NYSE American: KULR) (the "Company" or "KULR"), a leading developer of next-generation lithium-ion (“Li-ion”) battery safety and thermal management technologies, is scheduled to participate at the following conferences in October 2022:

 UBS Future of Electric Mobility Virtual Conference